 e.
 It’s not necessary to incorporate all of the above!

 2. Resume Writing Tips Regarding Content

 a.
 Integrate professional achievements; these demonstrate concrete proof of your ability to perform optimally in the workplace.

 i.
 Use the C.A.R. acronym (Challenge, Action, Result) to explain your achievements correctly and in context.

 ii.
 What was the Challenge?
 What Action did you take?
 What was the Result?
-Write these statement in regular, concise sentence format.
+Write this statement in a regular, concise sentence format.

 b.
 Explain what your duties were; this may seem pretty straightforward and obvious, but many people fail to include job responsibilities, particularly if they are out of the norm.

 c.
 Testimonials and quotes are excellent to add; they provide the reader with proof of your skills and accomplishments.

 d.
 Highlight your relevant Areas of Expertise; these can be written in list format or as a table near the top of your resume.
 They should include hard skill sets such as Budget Forecasting, Teambuilding, Customer Service, Marketing, Brand Development, etc.

-### Clean copy

-c.
-Let white space be your friend; white space can break up sections and give the eye a break from text overload